mirkobrombin/DaBaDee/README.md

 - [ ] Add an index to the storage to speed up the search and allow for more complex operations, like removing files reflecting the changes in the original locations
+- [ ] Split cmd and lib in two different packages